Email information is followed by @css.edu unless otherwise noted.

 Speaker, Northeast Minnesota Health Care Forum, Personal Health Records.
 (June, 2012)

 Participant, AHIMA Capitol Hill Day in Washington, DC.
 (March 2012)

 Co-recipient along with the College of St. Scholastica’s ATHENS Project Team of Health Data Management Editor’s Choice Award for Innovator of the Year for the ATHENS Project, presented at the World Health Innovation and Technology Congress (WHITv4.0) Washington, DC in 2008.

 While developing my teaching philosophy, I believe in emphasizing a healthy balance to life, school and work.
 I encourage optimism, compassion and advocacy for those in need.

 A Personal Note

 My personal joy is in being a mother to Tyler and Daniel and capturing life through pictures.
 My boys are a whirlwind of energy and knowledge and they teach me many things.
 The most importantly has been to stop and be in the moment!
 I am also excited to be a part of international travel with CSS and the HIM Department.
-My travels to India in January 2011 were extraordinary; visiting hospitals, villages, schools and universities.
+My travels to India in January 2011 and Germany 2014 were extraordinary; visiting hospitals, villages, schools and universities.
 I was very fortunate to be a part of something so unique and interesting!